JeroenGar/jagua-rs/README.md

 Alternatively, you can compile and view the docs locally with `cargo doc --open`.

+## Testing

+The `jagua-rs` codebase contains a suite of assertion checks which verify the correctness of the engine.
+These `debug_asserts` are enabled by default in debug and test builds but are omitted in release builds to maximize performance.

+Additionally, `lbf` contains some basic integration tests to validate the correctness of the engine on a macro level.
+It basically runs the heuristic on a set of input files with multiple configurations with assertions enabled.

+The scope of these tests needs to be expanded in the future.

 ## Development

 Contributions to `jagua-rs` are more than welcome!
 To submit code contributions, [fork](https://help.github.com/articles/fork-a-repo/) the repository, commit your changes, and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 ## License